middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Plants in the legal world

 Plants are well represented in the legal world.
 Legal cases include those on plant theft, the illegal importation of protected species, murder trials involving the use of poisonous plants, ‘sting’ operations on cannabis growers, and the protection of patented genes in plants.
 There is also a variety of legislation regulating plants and seeds, including the Plant Varieties Act 1997.
 Additionally, there is a Plant Varieties & Seeds Tribunal that “makes decisions about national listing of new varieties of plants, UK plant variety rights and certain forestry matters”.
-The Tribunal has been dormant since 1984 as there have been other regulations and methods to resolve the relevant disputes, however.\
+The Tribunal has been dormant since 1984 as there have been other regulations and methods to resolve the relevant disputes, however.<br>
 Certain plant species must be registered on the Great Britain and Northern Ireland Variety Lists.
-The Controller of Plant Variety Rights keeps a “register of the names of plant varieties in respect of which plant breeders' rights have been granted … and keeps records of plant varieties for which applications for grants of rights are under consideration and for which rights have been granted”.\
+The Controller of Plant Variety Rights keeps a “register of the names of plant varieties in respect of which plant breeders' rights have been granted … and keeps records of plant varieties for which applications for grants of rights are under consideration and for which rights have been granted”.<br>
 Forensic botany, or plant forensics, is a branch of botany that analyses plants and fungi in criminal investigations.
 Such analysis helps investigators link plant evidence with a crime, “such as placing a suspect at a crime scene through analysis of pollen or seed particles found on their clothing” (Katie Avis-Riordan, Kew Gardens).
-Plant forensics can also be used to help save someone who has been poisoned, by identifying which plant/toxin has been used, and thus also identifying a potential antidote.\
+Plant forensics can also be used to help save someone who has been poisoned, by identifying which plant/toxin has been used, and thus also identifying a potential antidote.
-\
+<br><br>
 [Follow this link to listen to a podcast from Kew Gardens on this fascinating topic.](https://www.kew.org/about-us/virtual-kew-wakehurst/unearthed-kew-podcast)

 <param ve-image